tuxford/chibios_hw848/readme.txt

   the new demo were added.

 *** 0.5.4 ***
-- Port for Atmel AT91SAM7X256 introduced, the port should be usable also on SAM7S and SAM7XC but no tests were performed.
-Other SAM7 processors should also be usable with limited changes.
+- Port for Atmel AT91SAM7X256 introduced, the port should be useable also on SAM7S and SAM7XC but no tests were performed.
+Other SAM7 processors should also be useable with limited changes.
   The demo currently just performs basic operations, will be enhanced in next ChibiOS/RT releases, see the demo readme.txt file.
 - Small fix to the thumb mode IRQ code on the LPC214x port, removed some extra